 Manufacturer Action: After receiving tracking notification or communication from the wholesale distributor that it believes all or part of a shipment was stolen, the manufacturer will conduct an investigation.
 If the investigation confirms the product was stolen, the manufacturer will proceed per its relevant SOPs.
 A lost or stolen shipment would trigger an investigation by the manufacturer.
 With the wholesale distributor’s assistance in the investigation, the manufacturer should be able to identify which product and, if applicable, case identifiers are missing.
 If the wholesale distributor received part, but not all, of a missing shipment, the wholesale distributor would be able to share, by identifier, the product(s)/case(s) that were received.

-The manufacturer and the wholesale distributor will follow their relevant SOPs and determine any legal and compliance obligations such as whether to submit a Form 3911 notification to FDA.
+The manufacturer and the wholesale distributor will follow their relevant SOPs for stolen items and determine any legal and compliance obligations such as whether to submit a Form 3911 notification to FDA.

 Packaging and Labeling